markschlosseratbentley/vimrc/README.md

 - MacOS: use `brew` to install universal-ctags
 - Linux: use `apt` to install universal-ctags

 Copy the .ctags file from this repository to your home directory.
+This might not be necessary.

 ### Generate tags for a source tree